BaranziniLab/TANDEM/README.md

 ## Instructions

-1. Download "data" folder (~14 GB) from <place holder for google drive link> and copy the downloaded "data" folder to this repo.
+1. Download "data" folder (~14 GB) from <place holder for google drive link> and copy the downloaded "data" folder to the root path of this repo.

    Data folder has the following contents: